-ITEM NO. ATTRIBUTE CHECK OFF or N/A ARRESSURE PROTECTION SETPOINT DETERMINATION: OI IV/A a.
-If performing a maximum operating pressure test, verify that installed system relief valves are unisolated and not blocked or gagged.
-The set point for the manual release of pressure must be based on installed system relief set points.
-CAUTIC DN: WHEN PERFORMING MAXIMUM OPERATING PRESSURE TESTS, RELIEF VALVES PROVIDE SYSTEM PROTECTION.
-SYSTEM REL MUST NOT BE REMOVED FROM SERVICE. b.
+ITEM NO. ATTRIBUTE CHECK OFF RPRESSURE PROTECTION SETPOINT DETERMINATION: or N/A a.
+If performing a maximum operating pressure test, verify that installed system u. relief valves are unisolated and not blocked or gagged.
+The set point for the manual release of pressure must be based on installed system relief set points. · · · · · · · · · · · · · · · · · · · CAUTIC DN: WHEN PERFORMING MAXIMUM OPERATING PRESSURE TESTS RELIEF VALVES PROVIDE SYSTEM PROTECTION.
+SYSTEM REI MUST NOT BE REMOVED FROM SERVICE. b.
 Record required hydrostatic test pressure psi. c.
 Record required overpressure protection set point psi.
-Circle applicable determination method: the lesser of:(1) 100 psi over test pressure.(2) 10% above test pressure.
-5. TEM PORARY EQUIPMENT REQUIREMENTS: 1 a.
-Temporary connections and equipment (cap, spool pieces, jumpers, blank flanges, hoses, etc.) must be verified to be capable of withstanding the test pressure. b.
+Circle applicable determination method: the lesser of: (1) 100 psi over test pressure.
+(2) 10% above test pressure.
+5. TEM PORARY EQUIPMENT REQUIREMENTS: a.
+Temporary connections and equipment (cap, spool pieces, jumpers, blank flanges, 1 hoses, etc.) must be verified to be capable of withstanding the test pressure. b.
 Verify that within the last year and subsequent to disassembly or replacement of any test rig equipment the assembled test rig has been satisfactorily tested to a pressure approximately 15% above the maximum pressure it will witness during the system hydrostatic test.
 (Hydro is not required to test pressure gage and relief valve replacement or fittings between subassemblies designed to be broken for portability.
-Set point testing of the test rig relief valve while on the test rig meets this requirement). c.
-Verify the rig has been cleaned to meet the system cleanliness requirements of the system being tested. d.
+Set point testing of the test rig relief valve while on the test rig meets this requirement).
+0 Verify the rig has been cleaned to meet the system cleanliness requirements of the c. system being tested. d.
 No quick-disconnects with check features are to be used in the test rig.
-6. OPEF RATIONAL TEST: 1 tested.
-T provide a must be t Industrial CTIONS: The following checks must be performed with the test rig isolated from this may be done by blanking the hose prior to connecting the rig to the system.
-Refer sample step-by-step procedure for these checks.
-Equipment provided by an FMA or ested prior to being issued to a tended ship.
-If documentation is provided by the issuit Activity that the assembled test rig has been verified to meet all of the requirements of tional test need not be repeated by the end user. ences (b) and (c) Industrial Activity ng FMA or NOTE: FOR SHOP TEST FACILITIES (I.E., INTERMEDIATE MAINTENANCE A NAVAL SHIPYARDS AND TENDERS) WHERE HYDROSTATIC TESTS A CONDUCTED AT LEAST ONCE EVERY TWO WEEKS AND WHERE TH (BACKUP AND MASTER) ARE COVERED UNDER THE NAVY METRO CALIBRATION (METCAL) SYSTEM, CROSS CHECKING THE GAGES IS NOT REQUIRED.
-ARE IE TEST GAGES LOGY AND a.
-ANALOG GAGES: Mark all test gages with either a red grease pencil, red tape, or the use of an integral red hand or other suitable mark at the required relief over pressure protection set point, half way between the test pressure and the relief valve set point.
+6. OPEF RATIONAL TEST: INSTRU CTIONS: The following checks must be performed with the test rig isolated from the system being tested.
+T his may be done by blanking the hose prior to connecting the rig to the system.
+Refer rences (b) and (c) sample step-by-step procedure for these checks.
+Equipment provided by an FMA or must be t ested prior to being issued to a tended ship.
+If documentation is provided by the issui ng FMA or Industrial Activity that the assembled test rig has been verified to meet all of the requirements of this appendix, the opera tional test need not be repeated by the end user.
+NOTE: FOR SHOP TEST FACILITIES (I.E., INTERMEDIATE MAINTENANCE A ACTIVITIES, NAVAL SHIPYARDS AND TENDERS) WHERE HYDROSTATIC TESTS ARE CONDUCTED AT LEAST ONCE EVERY TWO WEEKS AND WHERE T HE TEST GAGES (BACKUP AND MASTER) ARE COVERED UNDER THE NAVY METRO CALIBRATION (METCAL) SYSTEM, CROSS CHECKING THE GAGES IS NOT REQUIRED.
+BEFORE TEST a.
+ANALOG GAGES: а.
+Mark all test gages with either a red grease pencil, red tape, or the use of an integral red hand or other suitable mark at the required relief over pressure protection set point, half way between the test pressure and the relief valve set point.
+I Pome I